BLOCKFACEdotIO/Blockface/README.md

 # Blockface
-Have a Face on the Blockchain using the Decentralized social media platform #DeSo using your Crypto wallet.
+Allowing Crypto wallets to CONNECT as a next step towards Decentralized social Blockchain .#DeSo